aws-amplify/amplify-flutter/packages/amplify_flutter/example/README.md

 # amplify_flutter_example

-Demonstrates how to use the amplify plugin.
+Demonstrates how to use amplify.

 ## Getting Started